- As-Built Services

 - Sample Projects

 As one of the nation’s largest cities (4th in population, 9th in land area), Houston’s drainage network extends over an area of nearly 2500 square kilometers.
 This area is difficult and time-consuming to inspect, therefore expensive to do on foot; with the significant rain events that occur in Houston, The City’s Public Works and Engineering (PWE) needed to complete the assessment as efficiently as possible, water corridors varied in width from 1 meter to 18 meters at some locations.
 The City was trying to quickly identify any defects or blockages in the corridors that needed to be addressed.
-Photogrammetry would have been too expensive and time-consuming process, especially when using Ground Control Points.
+Photogrammetry would have been a too expensive and time-consuming process, especially when using Ground Control Points.
 A quick process comparison was developed by Reality IMT to analyze photogrammetry versus Geovideo for this particular project and the flowchart below was developed to show workflow.

 There is a sheer benefit to geovideo as it provides contentious coverage of the site of interest without having to flip through hundreds, if not thousands of images.
 When a video is georeferenced, a viewer can see the location of the camera on the map and follow the video path as it progresses over time.
 Video mapping requires very little investment in hardware and could be collected with any off the shelf unmanned aerial vehicles.
 Geovideos do not require processing time as they can be uploaded immediately to the cloud and then viewed in a web browser.